pulibrary/cicognara-static/research.md

 <h3>Number 27 December 2022:</h3>

-<p>Studies on the Cicognara Library, Part 2 of a series <a href="https://arthistoriography.wordpress.com/27-dec22/" >Studies on the Cicognara Library, Part 2 of a series</a> &ndash; Guest edited by Jeanne-Marie Musto (New York Public Library)</p>
+<p><a href="https://arthistoriography.wordpress.com/27-dec22/">Studies on the Cicognara Library, Part 2 of a series</a>: Guest edited by Jeanne-Marie Musto (New York Public Library)</p>
 <p>Jeanne-Marie Musto, <a href="https://arthistoriography.files.wordpress.com/2022/11/musto-intro-cicognara-series-pt-2.pdf">&lsquo;Introduction&rsquo; 27/JM1</a></p>
-<p>Elena Granuzzo (Ca&rsquo; Foscari University of Venice), <a href=https://arthistoriography.files.wordpress.com/2022/11/granuzzo.pdf >&lsquo;Leopoldo Cicognara and his library: Formation and significance of a collection (I)&rsquo; 27/EG1</a></p>
+<p>Elena Granuzzo (Ca&rsquo; Foscari University of Venice), <a href="https://arthistoriography.files.wordpress.com/2022/11/granuzzo.pdf">&lsquo;Leopoldo Cicognara and his library: Formation and significance of a collection (I)&rsquo; 27/EG1</a></p>
-<p>Barbara Steindl (Kunsthistorisches Institut in Florenz, Max-Planck-Institut), <a href=https://arthistoriography.files.wordpress.com/2022/12/steindl.pdf >&lsquo;Cicognara’s views on fifteenth-century sculpture in light of his art library&rsquo; 27/BS1</a></p>
+<p>Barbara Steindl (Kunsthistorisches Institut in Florenz, Max-Planck-Institut), <a href="https://arthistoriography.files.wordpress.com/2022/12/steindl.pdf">&lsquo;Cicognara’s views on fifteenth-century sculpture in light of his art library&rsquo; 27/BS1</a></p>

 <h3>Translations to be published on 1 June 2023:</h3>
 <p>PART 2: Title translated as: &ldquo;Leopoldo Cicognara and his Library: Formation and